GetHubMax/ExcelUnity/README.md

 ## What is GemBox
 GemBox is a C# excelsheet library that made this possible. here is a link http://www.gemboxsoftware.com/

+## BUG
+At the moment buiding form unity with the GemBox inside it will throw an error.

 ## Using Excel Unity